Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Method

 However, owing to this variability, a sequence of Q-matrices never converges to a single Q-matrix.
-Hence, we employ iterate averaging to compute the final estimate.
-That is, we use the average of the Q-matrices at each iteration as the final estimate of the Q-matrix.
+For this issue, we employ iterate averaging to determine the final estimate.
+That is, we use the average of updated Q-matrices in the iteration as the final estimate of a Q-matrix.
 This idea originates from \textcite{polyak_new_1990} and \textcite{ruppert_efficient_1988}, and it is referred to as Polyak-Ruppert averaging \parencite{neu_iterate_2018,polyak_acceleration_1992}.
-Since an element of a Q-matrix is binary, we round the average of the updated Q-matrix elements, which amounts to taking the MAP estimate.
+Although Polyak-Ruppert averaging was introduced for accelerating and stabilizing stochastic approximation algorithms, we found that the averaging procedure works well in the proposed method.
+Since an element of a Q-matrix is binary, we round the average of the updated Q-matrices, resulting in taking the mode in a sequence of the updated Q-matrices.
 We observed from the simulation study that the final estimate becomes an optimal solution when the sequence of Q-matrices is from the neighborhood of the true Q-matrix.
 Note that despite $(2^K-1)^J$ Q-matrices being considered for each update, the parameter space of an iterate-averaged Q-matrix includes Q-matrices with items that do not measure any of the attributes.
-Hence, possible Q-matrices for the final estimate amount to $2^{JK}$.
+Accordingly, possible Q-matrices for the final estimate amount to $2^{JK}$.
 If the iterate-averaged Q-matrix possesses such an item, it is interpreted as a residual that cannot be explained by the given attributes.
 In practice, we discard the first $D$ iterates and use the rest of the updated Q-matrices for iterate averaging.

-Moreover, we run this iteration algorithm for the predefined number of times $R$; calculate the mean of the $T-D$ ELBOs for each run, whose values correspond to each of $\mathbf{Q}_t$; and select the estimated Q-matrix from the run with the largest mean ELBOs as the final estimate.
+Moreover, we run this iteration algorithm for the predefined number of times $R$; calculate the mean of the $T-D$ ELBOs for each run, whose values correspond to each of the updated Q-matrices; and select the estimated Q-matrix from the run with the largest mean ELBOs as the final estimate.
 The entire estimation algorithm that constitutes the proposed method is summarized in the pseudocode (Table \ref{table:pseudocode}).